astrohart/MFR/MFR.Tests.Common/README.md

 ##### Summary

-Name of the Registry value under which the path to the application's projectFileRenamerConfiguration file is to be stored.
+Name of the Registry value under which the path to the application's configuration file is to be stored.

 <a name='T-MFR-Tests-Common-Properties-Resources'></a>
 ## Resources `type`